nguyenjh/CSE-110-Group-11/README.md

 ### Pre-setup
 * MongoDB Atlas requires you to connect your IP address and possibly account to the database used.
+* You will also have to run
+ > npm install
+ >
-* You will also have to run npm install in a terminal when you first run the node.js instance.
+   in a terminal when you first run the node.js instance.
+* If there is an error with bootstrap, install it again using:
+ > npm i bootstrap@5.3.3
+ >

 ### Instructions